netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    This document defines a common schedule YANG module which is designed to be applicable for scheduling purposes such as event, policy, services, or resources based on date and time.
-For the sake of better modularity, the module includes basic, intermediate, and advanced versions of recurrence related groupings.
+For the sake of better modularity, the module includes a set of recurrence related groupings with varying granularity levels (i.e., from basic to advanced).

 --- middle